College of Education, Health, and Human Services

 Office of Student Success

 The Office of Student Success for the College of Education, Health, and Human Services is located in 262 FCS.
-All matters relating to CEHHS student needs including academic advising, pre-health professions advising, field placement, teacher certification, and student records and forms are handled here.
+All matters relating to CEHHS student needs including academic advising, field placement, teacher certification, and student records and forms are handled here.
 To schedule an advising appointment or for more information, the Office of Student Success can be reached at 313-593-5090 or cehhs-oss@umich.edu.

 Academic Advising

 The College has professional Academic Advisors that specialize in CEHHS programs and can help students navigate their coursework and requirements from beginning to end.
 Students are encouraged to meet with an Academic Advisor at least once a semester to support student success and progress.
+Find more information on Undergraduate Advising in CEHHS on our webpage.

 Field Placement